aerobatic/markdown-content/blog/2014/07/19/Securing an HTML5 Salesforce Connected App.md

 ```

 One thing to notice is that the app's `CONSUMER_KEY` has to be included in
 the client code in plain site.
-As we'll see shortly, the Aerobatic approach
+As I'll discuss shortly, the Aerobatic approach
-to OAuth allows storing the consumer key securely on the server, avoiding exposing it over the network.
+to OAuth allows storing the consumer key securely on the server avoiding exposing it over the network.

 ### Web Server Flow
 The [web server flow](https://www.salesforce.com/us/developer/docs/api_rest/Content/intro_understanding_web_server_oauth_flow.htm)
 works much the same way as the user-agent flow, but the OAuth negotiation takes place between Salesforce and the host web server rather than the user's browser.
 The advantage to this approach is the `access_token` can be securely
 stored on the server.
-Note the `access_token` would still need to be passed to the client if API calls were to be made directly from the browser, but as I'll cover shortly, Salesforce doesn't allow this type of API invokation.
+Note the `access_token` would still need to be passed to the client if API calls were to be made directly from the browser, but as we'll see, Salesforce doesn't allow this type of API invokation.

 The downside to this approach is that you'll need to write additional code on
 the server to handle this.
 If you have a Node.js/Express app, there is a great